onnx/onnx-docker/onnx-ecosystem/README.md

-# ONNX Inference Ecosystem Docker Container
+# ONNX Converter Ecosystem Docker Container

 ## About

 This tool enables new users to quickly get started working with model conversions and inference in the ONNX model format.

-By following the steps below, you will launch a pre-configured Jupyter Notebook environment and explore starter scripts for model conversion from various frameworks (i.e. Caffe, CoreML, Keras) to the ONNX format, using [ONNX Runtime](https://aka.ms/onnxruntime) for inference.
+By following the steps below, you will launch a pre-configured Jupyter Notebook environment and explore starter scripts for model conversion from various machine learning frameworks to the ONNX format, using [ONNX Runtime](https://aka.ms/onnxruntime) for inference.

-You can use a prebuilt image of this Docker container on [DockerHub](https://hub.docker.com/r/microsoft/).

-## Supported Framework -> ONNX converters
+## Supported Framework -> ONNX conversions
 - CoreML
 - Keras
 - SciKit-Learn
 - Tensorflow
 - PyTorch
-- LibSVM (preview)
 - LightGBM
 - CNTK
 - MXNet
 - Caffe (v1)
+- LibSVM (preview)

 ## Usage

-1. Ensure that you have Docker installed, or are using Docker for Linux containers if on Windows.
+0. Ensure that you have Docker installed, or are using Docker for Linux containers if on Windows.

+1. Clone this repository.

 2. Navigate to the onnx-docker/onnx-ecosystem folder and build the image.
     - `docker build . -t onnx-ecosystem`